FelixAburto/Detection-Engineering/README.md

 <h3>DOS Attack Setup:</h3>

-The first thing we need to do to set up this attack is to create a simple http server with python.
-To do this enter in this command in a powershell terminal on your Windows VM:
+To set up this attack, the first step is to create a simple HTTP server using Python.
+To do this, open a PowerShell terminal on your Windows VM and enter the following command:

 ```powershell